tomonori-93/JParallaxCorrect/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18870145.svg)](https://doi.org/10.5281/zenodo.18870145)

 # Features
-* Calculation of the parallax based on **mathematically exact formulations**
+* Calculation of the parallax based on formulations **without any mathematical approximation**
-  * Only approximation: The earth on which original images of satellites are projected is a rotational ellipsoid.
+  * Only geometric approximation: The earth on which original images of satellites are projected is a rotational ellipsoid.
 * The core library for [JParallaxCorrect.jl](src/JParallaxCorrect.jl) which is a JuliaLang package to easily perform the parallax correction
 <!--  * Supporting NetCDF: It is commonly used in meteorological and oceanographical communities. -->